ramoshe/thp9-RESTAPI/README.md

 # FSJS Project 9: REST API
 My ninth project for the Full Stack JavaScript Techdegree program at Treehouse.
-An API for administering a school database containing users and courses.
+An API for administering a school database of users and courses.
 This project is used to support [Project 10](https://github.com/ramoshe/thp10-fullStackApp) which adds a React frontend to create a complete app.

 ## How To Use
  - You can view a live version of this project here: https://g.ramoshe.com/thp9-RESTAPI/